Our Team

 Dan McMahon, MPH | Program Director

 Dan graduated summa cum laude from the University of New Hampshire with a BA in English, and he received his MPH from the University of Massachusetts, Amherst.
 His past work experience includes event planning and sponsorship negotiations, primarily in the medical education and biotech fields.
-Dan provides client support, field staff assistance, and contributes to business development efforts for Alosa.
+Among other duties, Dan oversees client support and program tracking, data analysis and management, field staff management, and grant proposals at Alosa.

 Mackenzie Rowe, MPH | Program Coordinator